HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-01-28-The-Emacs-Key-Bindings.md

    `C-x ]`  forward-page         I don't use these.

   Update 2016-03-17: It turns out, that `M-p` and `M-n` are frequently used by other modes.
-E.g. shell-mode has `M-p/-n` bound to `previous-history` / `next-history`, in org-mode it can be used to move a subtree up or down.
+E.g. in the buffer finder, file finder and shell-mode has `M-p/-n` bound to `previous-history` / `next-history`, in org-mode it can be used to move a subtree up or down.

 * 1.1.2.3 Smart Cursor Positioning